 Letting go isn’t about victory or defeat.
 Interpersonal relationships are not battles to be won or competitions to the finish!

-A-HA TIP: Don’t underestimate the power of perception!
-For any event, remember: it’s what you MAKE it mean, more than what it really meant.
+A-HA TIP: Never underestimate the power of perception!
+Remember, what you MAKE it mean, is what it meansto you, regardless of what others say it means.

 To my relief, he only remembered “the good stuff” he had learned.
 Funny what we make things mean in our mind — that near disaster taught me many lessons on becoming a better trainer.
 And he had a great training memory too.